How to Get More Customer Reviews

 Ask your customers/followers for help.
 Send out an email newsletter where you include a section where you ask purchasers to respond to FAQs.
 Their answers can be highlighted on your homepage next to the relevant product.

-Use social media to get more reviews by including a link to the product's review form in a post and simply ask followers for a review.
-Showing your newest reviews on social media also encourages more followers to submit their own reviews.
+Use social media to get more reviews by including a link to the product's review form in a post and simply asking followers for a review.
+Showing your newest reviews on social media also encourages more followers to submit their reviews.

 Across social media, you can start a conversation with customers with an open-ended question rather than starting by asking directly for a review.
-Ask how the customer is liking the product or how was their recent interaction with customer support.
+Ask how the customer likes the product or how their recent interaction with customer support was.
 You can gauge their level of satisfaction before you ask for a review.

-If you sense dissatisfaction or a bad experience, ask them about it and fix the issue.
+Ask them about dissatisfaction and fix the issue if you sense dissatisfaction or a bad experience.
 Then you can ask for a review.

 Highlight Customer Reviews

 Including reviews on your website serves several purposes.
 First, it provides social proof by showing potential shoppers that people are enjoying your product.
-Second, the original review content also bolster SEO and rankings.
+Second, the original review content also bolsters SEO and rankings.

 Acknowledging All the Reviews Means Good Reviews and Not So Good Reviews

 Respond to every review.
 Don't try to overlook negative reviews.
-Take time to respond thoughtfully, without being defensive.
+Take time to respond thoughtfully without being defensive.
 You want to come to a resolution.
 Start by apologizing specifically for whatever triggered the negative review in the first place.
 Tell the customer how to contact you and explain how you'll make things right.
-When everything has been solved and the customer is happy about the new outcome, then ask for an updated review.
+When everything has been solved, and the customer is happy about the new outcome, ask for an updated review.

 Establish a protocol so every reviewer receives a personalized thank you for their review.
 Keep in mind that there is significant power in social proof.

-When customers see other people like them sharing reviews, that makes them more likely to do the same.
+When customers see others like them sharing reviews, they are more likely to do the same.
 Promote positive reviews across all the channels you use for brand promotion.

 Managing All Those Reviews

 A final word about managing all those reviews you are now receiving.
-There are various product review tools available to help you manage them, so you should have no problem finding one that suits your needs.
+Various product review tools are available to help you manage them, so you should have no problem finding one that suits your needs.
 Here's a quick overview of a few of these tools.
 For more information, we like this article from OptinMonster.

 Kudobuzz aids in your collection of customer reviews in several ways.
 It will send out post-purchase email requests.
-It will manage posts and reviews from the big sites including Facebook, Instagram, Twitter, and Yelp.
+It will manage posts and reviews from big sites, including Facebook, Instagram, Twitter, and Yelp.
 It can also create broadcast links that you can send out to request more reviews.
-All of this content is displayed on your dashboard so you can decide what you want to use and where to use it.
+All this content is displayed on your dashboard so you can decide what you want and where to use it.

 Yotpo is a review management tool whose strongest features are its analytics and reporting.
-Based on what your reviewers are saying, you can alter your strategy, get quality traffic, and generate yet more reviews.
+Based on what your reviewers say, you can alter your strategy, get quality traffic, and generate more reviews.

-Product Reviews by Shopify is good for anyone who wants a good looking product review feature on their website but who doesn't have much coding knowledge.
+Product Reviews by Shopify is good for anyone who wants a good-looking product review feature on their website but doesn't know much coding.
 It allows customers to engage with you and with each other within the reviews and makes it easy for you to respond to each review.
-Your customers can even ask each other about fit and feel and those discussions provide you with increased social proof.
+Your customers can even ask each other about fit and feel, and those discussions provide you with increased social proof.

 Unlocking Growth Guide Inbound Marketing